 Cisco Unified CM provides Enhanced Location Call Admission Control (ELCAC) to support complex WAN topologies as well as distributed deployments of Unified CM for call admission control where multiple clusters manage devices in the same physical sites using the same WAN uplinks.
 The Enhanced Location CAC feature also supports immersive video, allowing the administrator to control call admissions for immersive video calls such as TelePresence separately from other video calls.

-There are also a number of tools to administer and troubleshoot Enhanced Location CAC.
+There are also tools to administer and troubleshoot Enhanced Location CAC.
 The CAC enhancements and design are discussed in detail in this chapter, but the troubleshooting and serviceability tools are discussed in separate product documentation.

 Network Modeling with Locations, Links, and Weights